New Progressive Party (Puerto Rico): 2000s

-Rosselló stepped down as governor after eight years in power in 2001.
+Rosselló term as governor ended after eight years in power in 2001.
 His period as governor was marked by the Vieques protests and major economic growth due to the coincidence of the emerging Internet.
 In 2000, Carlos I. Pesquera, Secretary of Transportation under Rosselló, ran for governor.
 Pre-election polls had him at a considerable advantage over his PDP opponent, San Juan mayor Sila María Calderón.
 As the election grew closer, Calderón closed the gap as Pesquera's image was harmed by a PDP campaign focusing on corruption under Rosselló's tenure.

 It also did not help Pesquera that the Acting US District Attorney Guillermo Gil said in June 2000 (three months before the November 2000 election) "corruption has a name and it is called the New Progressive Party" while announcing a grand jury indictment.
 The grand jury had accused 18 people — including two mayors from Rosselló's NPP — of running an extortion scheme that skimmed $800,000 in kickbacks from a $56 million government contract.
 During a news conference, Gil told journalists that the extorted money had ended up in the coffers of the NPP.
 This and other actions by Gil were object of many ethics complaints to the US Department of Justice by NPP leaders.

 In this environment, the NPP lost the 2000 election, losing the Governor's seat, the Resident Commissioner, and the state legislature.
 This was the first election since its creation that the NPP suffered a vote reduction.
 Leo Díaz assumed the NPP Presidency, but it was short-lived as Pesquera returned to occupy the position after defeating Díaz.

 Turmoil consumed the NPP during the first two years of the 2001–2005 term.
 The Secretary of Education, under the Rossello's administration, Víctor Fajardo, was charged and convicted by federal agencies of appropriating millions of federal funds directed to the Education Department.
 The former House Speaker and Republican National Committee Man, Edison Misla Aldarondo was also charged with extortion by the US Attorney's Office, and was forced to resign.
 In an ironic turn of events, NPP figures charged with federal corruption crimes were also charged with corruption by the Puerto Rico Justice Department using new anti-corruption state laws that the NPP had enacted.
 In 2001, Calderon named a Blue Ribbon Committee that was dedicated to investigate government transactions under Rossello's two terms.